 A significant body of research has shown that medication alone is not an effective solution and that a holistic approach to pain management, known as multidisciplinary pain management, is the best way to minimise the impact of pain, reduce disability and improve function and wellbeing.
-This is a key recommendation of the National Pain Strategy.24
+This is a key recommendation of the National Pain Strategy.

-Access to best practice pain management that adopts a multidisciplinary approach is further considered to inform policy development.
+Access to best practice pain management that adopts a multidisciplinary approach is further considered to inform practice in aged care.

 The standard also fails to acknowledge the need for ongoing pain assessments for non-verbal residents.
-Cognitively intact residents may also face challenges in communicating pain, which could lead to under-reporting and under-treatment.
-If residents cannot express their pain and the workforce is not trained to manage BPSD then pain is not identified
+Cognitively intact residents may also face challenges in communicating pain, which could lead to underreporting and under-treatment.
+If residents cannot express their pain and the workforce is not trained to manage Behavioural and Psychological Symptoms of Dementia (BPSD) then pain is not identified.

 The current accreditation process for aged care facilities relies on self-assessment, with facilities inspected by the Australian Aged Care Quality Agency just once a year and assessors speaking to only a minimum of 10% of residents during inspections.
 Over 95% of facilities pass accreditation which seems extraordinary in light of genuine quality of care issues such as poor pain management.
+The risk of overlooking serious failures is therefore high, especially in the case of people with dementia or other cognitive impairment.